DarCas/rollup-sub-resource-integrity/README.md

 ## How It Works

-1. During the `writeBundle` phase, the plugin reads the `index.html` file in the output directory.
+1. During the `writeBundle` phase, the plugin reads the HTML files in the output directory.
 2. It scans for resource tags (`<script>` and `<link>` elements) with `src` or `href` attributes.
 3. For each resource:
     - The file content is read and hashed using the specified algorithm.
-    - An `integrity` attribute is added to the corresponding HTML element in `index.html`.
+    - An `integrity` attribute is added to the corresponding HTML element.
-4. The updated `index.html` is saved back to the output directory.
+4. The updated HTML file is saved back to the output directory.

 ## Configuration